myminseok/ClusterMetricSink/README.md

 ## setup grafana
+- WARNING: dashboard template is just draft and should be modified or configured before using.

-import grafana dashboard from <THIS REPO>ClusterMetricSink>granfa>xxx.json via grafana UI
+- import grafana dashboard from <THIS REPO>ClusterMetricSink>granfa>xxx.json via grafana UI
+- prometheus server will automatically collect metrics from ClusterMetricSink in each k8s cluster.